lawrennd/talks/_business/leadership-and-ai-luiss-mba.md

 \notes{**Time: 11:45-12:30 (45 min lecture)** - We'll explore how AI changes organisational information landscapes and decision-making structures.}

-\subsection{The Information Revolution in Organizations}
+\subsection{The Information Revolution in Organisations}

 \include{_data-science/includes/new-flow-of-information.md}

-\notes{In an AI-augmented organization, human attention becomes the most precious resource.
-The strategic allocation of this attention will determine organizational success.
+\notes{In an AI-augmented organisation, human attention becomes the most precious resource.
+The strategic allocation of this attention will determine organisational success.
 This is particularly critical in business where complex decisions require both algorithmic precision and human judgment.}

-\subsection{The Evolution of Organizational Decision Making}
+\subsection{The Evolution of Organisational Decision Making}

 \include{_ai/includes/human-computers-interacting.md}
 \include{_business/includes/the-api-mandate-bezos.md}

-\notes{The way decisions are made in organizations is fundamentally changing.
-This means rethinking how we balance centralized control with devolved authority, especially in areas like strategy, risk assessment, and customer service.}
+\notes{The way decisions are made in organisations is fundamentally changing.
+This means rethinking how we balance centralised control with devolved authority, especially in areas like strategy, risk assessment, and customer service.}

 \subsection{Understanding Information Topography}

 \include{_business/includes/an-attention-economy.md}
+\define{noSlideTitle}
 \include{_atomic-human/includes/trust-autonomy-embodiment.md}
+\undef{noSlideTitle}

-\notes{AI fundamentally changes the information topography of organizations - the landscape of who knows what, when, and how.
+\notes{AI changes the information topography of organisations and society - the information topography is the landscape of who knows what, when, and how.
 Understanding this new landscape is crucial for strategic decision-making.}

 \subsection{Balancing Centralised Control with Devolved Authority}

 \include{_business/includes/bezos-question-mark-email.md}
 \include{_business/includes/executive-sponsorship.md}

-\notes{This balance is particularly critical for modern organizations.
-You need centralized oversight for strategic alignment and risk management, but you also need devolved decision-making for agility and innovation.
+\notes{This balance is particularly critical for modern organisations.
+You need centralised oversight for strategic alignment and risk management, but you also need devolved decision-making for agility and innovation.
 AI can help achieve both, but only if properly designed.}

 \newslide{The Attention Economy Framework}

 \slides{
-* Human attention is the scarcest organizational resource
+* Human attention is the scarcest organisational resource
 * AI changes who pays attention to what
 * Strategic allocation of attention determines competitive advantage
-* Organizations must design for attention management, not just task automation }
+* Organisations must design for attention management, not just task automation }

 \subsection{Generative AI as Human-Analogue Machines}